mcguffin/acf-dropzone/README.md

 Status
 ------
-This Plugin is currently in beta stadium, so there might be some tweaks and itches.
-Feel free to post your issues and pull requests.
+This Plugin is currently being reviewed by the awesome WordPress plugin people.
+It will hopefully be available [here](https://wordpress.org/plugins/acf-dropzone) soon!

 Installation